wikimedia/operations-debs-trafficserver/doc/reference/configuration/records.config.en.rst

    prevent the system from hanging.
 This configuration variable applies if swap is enabled in Linux 2.2 only.

+.. ts:cv:: CONFIG proxy.config.cop.init_sleep_time INT 0

+   The minimum amount of addtional duration allowed before Traffic Server detects that the :program:`traffic_server` is not responsive and attempts a restart during startup.
+This configuration variable allows Traffic Server a longer init time to load potentially large configuration files such as remap config.
+Note that this applies only during startup of Traffic Server and does not apply to the run time heartbeat checking.

 .. ts:cv:: CONFIG proxy.config.output.logfile  STRING traffic.out

    The name and location of the file that contains warnings, status messages, and error messages produced by the Traffic Server